Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 Please check with the Washington State Department of Transportation before traveling, as SR 112 has been subject to frequent closure and/or detours resulting from recent flooding and landslides.

 The Mora area is subject to close on short notice for safety due to hazardous weather.
-Call the recorded Road & Weather line at 360-565-3131 to check current status and area information (updated twice daily).
+Call the recorded Road & Weather line at 360-565-3131 to check current status and area information.

 The Kalaloch area is open.

 Kalaloch Ranger Station is closed for the 2023 season.
 Passport stamps can be found at Kalaloch Lodge.

-South Beach Campground, a primitive campground located just south of Kalaloch, is open for the season.
+South Beach Campground, a primitive campground located just south of Kalaloch, is closed for the season.

 The Kalaloch Lodge and The Mercantile are open.
 Please see concessioner website for specific information on available services and operating hours.